microsoft/FluMapModel/README.md

 - remove predictModelTestPkg
 - hook api_service to modelServR.
 - **dbViewR**
-  - handle poisson vs binomial automatically
+  - fix bug in age normalization
 - **incidenceMapR** needs a ton of work
   - build model definitions for modelTrainR with
     - modelSmooth